ieguiguren/vacations/README.md

 Vacations
 =========

-After having my pals telling me for a week to stop working during holidays, I realize I needed a module to force me to halt.
+After having my pals telling me for a week to stop working during holidays, I realized that I needed a module to force me to halt.
 Thus, I created this role to lock you out of your systems for the vacations duration.

 Requirements
 ------------